-Daniel Brian is a long-time chum with an oft-sardonic writing style perfect for the many music, move, and game reviews he's written over the years.
+Daniel Brian is a long-time chum with an oft-sardonic writing style perfect for the many music, movie, and game reviews he's written over the years.
 He's a blogger, podcaster, practicing fictionista, and all-around good guy.
 He's so good, in fact, he offered this post-turkey guest post on fighting Internet distraction.
 Thanks, Dan. -rob

 Chances are if there's a keyboard under your fingertips, the interwebs are throwing several pieces of distracting fecal matter at your corneas every second.
 Tweetdeck may be one of the biggest productivity killers since television or masturbation, while Facebook is a hypnotizing abyss staring back at you.